cocomonksky/coco_fish/README.md

 - One Weapon on shoulder credit for BGS WEAPON LIMIT
 - mercy kill on dying animal Creadit For Outsider VORP HUNT
 - side saddle Credit for Pers side saddle

+you can remove the client and just using the server.lua its works fine